• Skip to main content

 Recipe FAQs

-Do I need to sear the chicken before putting it in the Crock-Pot?
+Do I need to sear the chicken thighs before putting them in the crock pot?

-While searing isn’t required, I recommend it because it adds a layer of rich flavor and gives the chicken a beautiful golden color.
+While searing isn’t required, I recommend it because it adds a layer of rich flavor and gives the skin on the chicken thighs a beautiful golden color.

 Yes, but remember that chicken breasts cook quicker and tend to dry out faster than thighs.
 You will need to monitor their temperature and, more than likely, remove them before the potatoes are cooked.